Angle Grinder Side Handle: Why It Matters for Control, Safety, and Comfort

 Reduced Vibration Impact

-• Reduces vibration impact by up to 50%
+• Can reduce vibration impact by up to 50%

-Incorporating the side handle into your workflow can liberate you from the discomfort of vibrations, leading to increased productivity and a more enjoyable experience.
+Making the side handle part of your routine can spare you the discomfort of vibrations, leading to higher productivity and a much better working experience.

 Grip the Side Handle for Best Control